All calculators

 Store Coverage Calculator

-Can the current review window cover every store packet without skipping exception days?
+Can the current review window cover every store record without skipping busy days?

 Inputs